csimplestring/dev-utils/README.md

 ```
 - *stop watch*: the stop watch sometimes can help developers to log the running time of functions, code blocks etc. See [Example](https://github.com/csimplestring/dev-utils/blob/main/pkg/debug/stopwatch_test.go).

+- *ring buffer matcher*: A RingBuffer that can be used to scan byte sequences for subsequences.
+This class implements an efficient naive search algorithm, which allows the user of the library to identify byte sequences in a stream on-the-fly so that the stream can be segmented without having to buffer the data.